 ‘Category A submitted’ describes the staff from the ‘Category A eligible’ pool who have been identified as having significant responsibility for research on the census date.

 Where the ‘Category A eligible’ staff definition accurately identifies all staff in the submitting unit with significant responsibility for research, the unit should submit 100% of staff.
-Where it does not accurately identify all staff in the submitting unit who have significant responsibility for research, institutions will need to implement processes to determine this and document this in a code of practice, approved by the relevant funding body with advice from the Equality and Diversity Advisory Panel (EDAP).
+Where it does not accurately identify all staff in the submitting unit who have significant responsibility for research, institutions needed to implement processes to determine this and document this in its code of practice.

-- A minimum of one output will be required for each staff member employed on the census date (as expected).
+- A minimum of one output will be required for each staff member employed on the census date.

 - Data on the distribution of outputs across staff in the unit, including staff who have left, will be provided to the sub-panels for consideration in relation to the assessment of the environment.